Herb Allen’s Sun Valley Conference – 2013

 You can’t fake it.
 It has to be organic.

-I was originally title Day 3 – “China” – because there was a huge focus today on China opportunities and how do media companies (and businesses in general) crack that Chinese nut?
+It was originally titled Day 3 – “China” – because there was a huge focus today on China opportunities and how do media companies (and businesses in general) crack that Chinese nut?

 First of all, you can’t (there’s that cynicism again!).
 But it’s absolutely true.